alvarogomes/alvarogomes/README.md

 <br />

-I'm a passionate Software Architect from Brazil 🇧🇷 Msc. in BigData Analytics - University of Liverpool
+I'm a passionate Software/Data Architect from Brazil 🇧🇷 Msc. in BigData Analytics - University of Liverpool

 **About me**